Kermalis/PokemonBattleEngine/README.md

 * Weather
 * Turn order
 * Move targetting: #2
-* Move targetting: A function that gets all valid targets for a move
 * Rotation battles
 * Add most moves, items, Pokémon, secondary statuses (underwater, cursed, mud sport, etc.)
 * Add timeouts for waiting for a client.
 A modified client can remove response packets to troll and the server will currently wait infinitely